 What if you don't have someone to take your belongings home?
 Consider renting a Uhaul van or truck.
-When I coordinate weddings I'm happy to load decor, rentals, florals, etc. at the end of the night into whichever vehicle, room, or area you designate.
+When I coordinate weddings I'm happy to bring in a team to load decor, rentals, florals, etc. at the end of the night into whichever vehicle, room, or area you designate.

 4. Food and drinks